taskforcesh/bullmq/docs/gitbook/guide/jobs/delayed.md

 ```

 {% hint style="warning" %}
-Take in count that your job must be in delayed state when you change the delay.
+Take in count that your job must be into delayed state when you change the delay.
 {% endhint %}

 ## Read more: